kgein/EnvCtrl/README.md

 # EnvCtrl
 This is a system for controlling the conditions of a closed, indoor agriculture concept.

-## Hello
+See MAN_EnvCtrl.pdf for details on design and its operation.